hydratk/hydratk/doc/rst/module/hydra/core/bootstrapper.rst

 * _check_dependencies

-Method checks if all required modules are installed (configured in module dependencies).
+Method checks if all required modules are installed.

 * run_app